transccc/iot-project/README.md

    - You should now see a graph displaying temperature data over time.
 ![Alt text](https://github.com/transccc/iot-project/blob/main/pictures/Sk%C3%A4rmbild%202024-06-30%20033916.png)
 ### InfluxDB
-I chose InfluxDB because of its strength in time series.
+I chose InfluxDB because of its strength in time series and its local hosting nature.
 It can easily save data over a period for later visual analysis.
 This is done by observing how the graphs change, especially regarding whether the door was open and the room's climate.
 The UI can also be designed without necessarily knowing how to write Flux.
 On the other hand, the data-saving abilities sometimes made it difficult to make changes, as new data types would conflict with previous readings.
 This largely made me choose to do the HTTP post request in Node-RED instead of webhook in InfluxDB, as I had to create new buckets which took excessive time, due to my inability to properly delete them via the terminal.
 For the push notification automation process, I went straight to Node-RED to set up the HTTP post to Pushbullet.
 This is  not dependent on InfluxDB, and the project would work just fine without it.
 Still, I wanted to have an active component in my project.
 - Data is saved indefinitely as soon as the data arrives i.e 3 seconds

 ## Finalizing the design